-This stone can be found in Armenia, Kazakhstan, Australia, Tibet, China, Mexico, Brazil, Iran, Egypt and the United States.
+This stone occurs in Armenia, Kazakhstan, Australia, Tibet, China, Mexico, Brazil, Iran, Egypt and the United States.
 In Iran, where some of the best stones are found, turquoise is the national gem.
 Several states in the American southwest – Nevada, Arizona, Colorado, New Mexico and California – are primary producers of turquoise.
 Many of the specimens have a light color, and are porous and chalky.
 Only about 10% are of gem quality.

 Turquoise is one of the earliest known stones to be used in jewelry.
 Pharaohs of Early Egypt wore them.
 A tomb excavated in 1900 contained the mummified remains of Queen Zer, who ruled in 5500 B.C.E.; found on her arm were four magnificent turquoise bracelets.
 Beads dating back to 5000 B.C.E. have been found in Mesopotamia (now Iraq).
 In ancient Persia, now Iran, turquoise was the national gemstone, adorning thrones, daggers, sword hilts, horse trappings, bowls, cups, and ornamental objects.
 Senior officials wore turquoise seals decorated with pearls and rubies.
-In the seventh century C.E., turquoise pieces inscribed with passages from the Quran and Persian proverbs were valued amulets.
+In the seventh century C.E., turquoise pieces inscribed with passages from the Qur’an and Persian proverbs were valued amulets.
 It was used as jewelry in ancient Siberia, around the fifth and sixth centuries B.C.E.

 Turquoise also appears in ancient burial sites in Argentina, Bolivia, Chile, Peru, Mexico and Central America.
 The Incas crafted beads and figurines out of it, and the Aztecs made pendants and ritual masks.

-The alternate birthstone for December is the zircon.
+The alternate December birthston is the zircon.

 In the 1920s, a new blue gemstone suddenly appeared in the market.
 Endowed with spectacular brilliance, it was an immediate hit.